oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 Executing the above commands in the opened virtual machine ensures that the IPV6 network is always used and does not fail over.

-## Images available for creating KVM virtual machines
+## Images available for creating virtual machines

 - Pre-installed with cloud-init enabled.
 - Enabled SSH login.